 Sophomore Year Initiative (SYI)

-Welcome to the Sophomore Year Initiative (SYI), a Title V Hispanic Serving Institutions (HSI) Grant Funded Program administered by the United States Department of Education.
+Welcome to the Sophomore Year Initiative (SYI), a Title V Hispanic Serving Institution (HSI) grant-funded program administered by the United States Department of Education (USDOE).
 SYI is a collaborative program between the divisions of Enrollment Management and Student Affairs, including the offices of Undergraduate Academic Advisement, Career Services, College Counseling Services, and the Instructional Support Services Program (ISSP).
-The SYI staff are here to assist students year-round.
-Current students may use the “student support” tab to explore available academic and career advising, counseling, and tutoring services.
-Students can also check out “student workshops and events” as well as “student clubs” and learn ways to get involved.
+The SYI staff is here year-round to assist students.
+Current students may use the “student support” tab to explore available support services such as: academic and career advising, counseling, tutoring, student workshops, events, and student clubs as well as learn ways to get involved.
 Faculty interested in getting involved with SYI can find more information under the “Faculty Involvement” tab.